Brad Garrett: Career

-In the fall of 2008, Garrett starred in, and was the executive producer for, an online reality show called Dating Brad Garrett.
+In the fall of 2008, Garrett starred in, and was the executive producer for, the online reality series Dating Brad Garrett.
 In 2008, Garrett hosted a celebrity roast of Cheech & Chong, which was aired on TBS.

 In 2009, Garrett entered the main event at the World Series of Poker, losing on the second day of the event.
 Garrett has starred in commercials for 7-Up, where he portrays a more happy, cheerful version of himself because of the soda.

 In June 2010, he opened Brad Garrett's Comedy Club in the Tropicana Resort and Casino in Las Vegas.
 In December 2010, he was one of the narrators during performances of the Candlelight Processional at Epcot.

 In June 2011, I Kid with Brad Garrett, a children's series starring Garrett, premiered on TLC.
 On December 12, 2011, Garrett closed his club at the Tropicana.
 He started a new club with the same name across the street at the MGM Grand, and is active as of April 2016.

 In the summer of 2013, Garrett played Chug in the film Planes, marking the fourth time he starred in a film with John Ratzenberger.
 In the fall of 2013, Garrett played a recurring character in The Crazy Ones.
 In May 2016, he was confirmed to appear as the voice of Krang, in the sci-fi action comedy film Teenage Mutant Ninja Turtles: Out of the Shadows.